drupalnorge/drupalnorge-social/README.md

 ./node_modules/.bin/chromedriver --port=8643 --url-base=wd/hub
 ```

 Next step is to run the tests.
-In another terminal window, run the folloing command, in the project root:
+In another terminal window, run the following command, in the project root:

 ```
 composer test